ejabberd Test Suites

 Note: these tests are e2e tests that operate a full ejabberd instance.
 So the ports that ejabberd needs must be available for testing.
 So you can't run an ejabberd instance at the same time you test.

 Other options you can use to limit the tests that will be run is to pass a list of groups to test.
-Some group examples:
+Some groups examples:

-Some example commands for running the XMPP end-to-end test suite are:
+Some example commands for running the XMPP end-to-end test suite using rebar and rebar3 ct:

 CT_BACKENDS=mnesia rebar ct suites=ejabberd